hashpire/eureka-web3/00 - Notes/Elliptic Curve Cryptography.md

 tags:: #lang/en #type/term #note/develop

 # Elliptic Curve Cryptography
-- Elliptic Curve Cryptography (ECC)%20is%20an%20approach%20to[Public-key%20Cryptography](./Public-key%20Cryptography.md)based%20on%20the%20algebraic%20structure%20of[Elliptic%20Curve|elliptic%20curves](./Elliptic%20Curve|ellipti%20curves.md)over finite fields.
+- Elliptic Curve Cryptography (ECC) is an approach to[Public-key Cryptography](./Public-key%20Cryptography.md)based on the algebraic structure of[Elliptic Curve|elliptic curves](./Elliptic%20Curve|ellipti%20curves.md)over finite fields.
 - It is considered the next generation of public-key cryptography because it provides a significantly more secure foundation than first generation public-key cryptography systems like RSA.

 ## See Also